Revelation 15-16. Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the Day of the Lord.

 Outside of grace, God’s concept of justice is not fundamentally different from man’s.
-“As you have done, so shall it be done to you; your deeds shall return on your own head” (Obad 15).
+“As you have done, so shall it be done to you; your recompense shall return on your head” (Obad 15).
 “By the judgement you judge by, you will be judged, and with the measure you measure with, it will be measured back to you” (Matt 7:2).
 The beast and his associates polluted the land with the blood of the saints and the 144,000 prophets; now God pours out his fury on them by giving them blood to drink.
 Righteousness and justice are interrelated, because right action and the penalty for not acting rightly have to do with following or breaking God’s law; the nouns translate the same word, dikaiosune.
-From the altar the long-suffering martyrs voice their approval: at last God has given them justice (Luke 18:7).
+From the altar the long-suffering martyrs voice their approval: God at last has given them justice (Luke 18:7).
 ‘They are worthy’ is an ironical echo of the acclamation of the Lamb in 5:9.

 The sun is the light of the world.
 Without it there would be no photosynthesis – no oxygen therefore, no food, no life.
 It rises on the evil and good alike, and life depends on it.
 Spiritually, the Son of God is the light, the sun of righteousness that shines on all the world.
 For the visible world reflects the invisible.